WeZZard/Gatsblog/content/_posts/2019-03-01-a-story-of-implementing-aspect-oriented-programming-in-objective-c-and-swift/index.md

 designed in 2017 and I don't realize the things I mentioned above, it doesn't support any anonymous functions.

-To make this framework to support anonymous functions, we have to build a unified procedure abstraction umbrellas the procedure abstraction of Objective-C and Swift and make this procedure abstraction to be capable to dynamically allocating frame stack.
-This requires a lot of work and I don't have time to do so.
-But at some time in the future, this would be done.
+I need more research to make this framework to support anonymous functions.
+At least, at glance, the size of the reference of function in Swift is 2 words which that of C is 1.
+Roughly, I think the reference of Swift function may not only contain an instruction pointer but also environment pointer (I haven't read that part of source code.
+This is just a conjecture came up by referring the reality of Swift and my knowledge of compilers).
+Moreover, compile-time resolving is troublesome.
+Obviously this needs enormous amount of work and currently I don't have so much time.
+But it would come true in the future.

 ---